SeleniumHQ/mobile-spec/spec-draft.md

  * ON
  * OFF

-In some cases, apps might respond different on low battery level so the idea is to provide a method to set specific battery level for the devices.
+In some cases, apps might respond different on low battery level so the idea is to provide a method to set specific battery percent level for the devices.

 * GET /session/:sessionId/device/battery_level
-  * returns [0..100]
+  * returns Integer between [0..100]

 * POST /session/:sessionId/device/battery_level
-  * accepts [0..100]
+  * accepts Integer between [0..100]

 External communication factors